ldalrymple1/project-01/README.md

 - Version control
 - Git and GitHub

-# Code Snippets
+# Challenges

 The part I found most challenging about this project was the movement of the logs.
 I had to familiarize myself with Set Interval and Set Timeout functions, something which was especially new to me.
 As you can see from my code I created an array with all the log cells and used the forEach method to remove the log class one to the left and and add the river class.
-To stop the logs moving up the grid I specified that if it got to the index of 10, 20 or 30 it was to move to last cell in that row, indicated through the ‘logCellIndex + width - 1.
+To stop the logs moving up the grid I specified that if it got to the index of 10, 20 or 30 it was to move to last cell in that row, indicated through the ‘logCellIndex + width - 1'.

 The biggest challenge of all was getting Shrek to move with the logs.
 I created a let variable called isFrogOnLog and if it was found to be true the log cell would add the class of the player.

 ```
  function logMovement() {